Henry Bouquet: Pontiac's War

-The Indians returning English captives to Colonel Henry Bouquet in November 1764.
+The Indians returning British captives to Colonel Henry Bouquet in November 1764.

 In 1763, bands of Native Americans joined forces to remove the British from their territory in what is most often called Pontiac's War.
 Pontiac, an Ottawa war leader, began urging the Indian tribes that had been allied to the French during the French and Indian War to join together to continue the fight to remove the British from the territory.
-Pontiac initiated attacks on the westernmost frontier forts and settlements, believing the defeated French would rally and come to their aid.
-The start of the conflict is usually described as the siege of Fort Detroit on 10 May 1763.
+Pontiac initiated attacks on the westernmost frontier forts and settlements in the belief the defeated French would rally and come to their aid.
+The start of the conflict is usually described as the Siege of Fort Detroit, on 10 May 1763.
 Fort Sandusky, Fort Michilimackinac, Fort Presque Isle, and numerous other frontier outposts were quickly overrun.

 Several frontier forts in the Ohio Country had fallen to the allied tribes, and Fort Pitt, Fort Ligionier, and Fort Bedford along Forbes's road were besieged or threatened.
 Bouquet, who was in Philadelphia, threw together a hastily organised force of 500 men, mostly Scots Highlanders, to relieve the forts.
 On 5 August 1763, Bouquet and the relief column were attacked by warriors from the Delaware, Mingo, Shawnee, and Wyandot tribes near a small outpost called Bushy Run, in what is now Westmoreland County, Pennsylvania.
 In a two-day battle, Bouquet defeated the tribes and Fort Pitt was relieved.
 The battle marked a turning point in the war.

 It was during Pontiac's War that Bouquet gained a certain lasting infamy, when he ordered the men under his command to distribute smallpox-infested blankets from the infirmary to besieging Native Americans during the Siege of Fort Pitt in June 1763.
-During a parley in midst of the siege on June 24, 1763, Captain Simeon Ecuyer gave representatives of the besieging Delawares small metal boxes containing two blankets and a handkerchief that had been exposed to smallpox, in an attempt to spread the disease to the Natives in order to end the siege.
-After the end of the war, Levy, Trent and Company, of which William Trent was a member of, submitted a reimbursement invoice on which was written: "To Sundries got to Replace in kind those which were taken from people in the Hospital to Convey the Smallpox to the Indians Vizt."
+During a parley in midst of the siege on June 24, 1763, Captain Simeon Ecuyer gave representatives of the besieging Delawares small metal boxes, containing two blankets and a handkerchief that had been exposed to smallpox, in an attempt to spread the disease to the Natives so that they would end the siege.
+After the end of the war, Levy, Trent and Company, of which William Trent was a member, submitted a reimbursement invoice on which was written: "To Sundries got to Replace in kind those which were taken from people in the Hospital to Convey the Smallpox to the Indians Vizt."
 General Thomas Gage approved reimbursement to the company.
 A reported outbreak that began the spring before left as many as one hundred Native Americans dead in Ohio Country from 1763 to 1764.

-It is not clear, however, whether the smallpox was a result of the Fort Pitt incident or the virus was already present among the Delaware people as outbreaks happened on their own every dozen or so years and the delegates were met again later and they seemingly hadn't contracted smallpox.
-Smallpox was highly contagious among the Native Americans, and – together with measles, influenza, chicken pox, and other Old World diseases – was a major cause of death since the arrival of Europeans and their animals.
+It is not clear, however, whether the smallpox was a result of the Fort Pitt incident, or the virus was already present among the Delaware people, as outbreaks happened on their own every dozen or so years, and the delegates were met again later and seemingly had not contracted smallpox.
+Smallpox was highly contagious among the Native Americans and, together with measles, influenza, chicken pox, and other Old World diseases, was a major cause of death since the arrival of Europeans and their animals.